-As magical as markets can be, it's even better to explore them with a local.
-Companies like Traveling Spoon pair travelers with local guides which makes it easy to get that behind-the-scenes experience at all the best markets.
-You can even learn how to cook some of the foods you find!
-Here are Traveling Spoon's top five markets off the eaten path—some known and some less known—and the guides who can show you around.
+Visiting local markets when traveling is one of the best things you can do to deepen your understanding of a new destination.
+To truly get a sense of these bustling places—regardless of whether they feel foreign or familiar—it's best to explore them with a local.
+Companies like Traveling Spoon pair travelers with local guides, making it easier to get a behind-the-scenes look at the world's top markets.
+On these tours, you can even learn how to cook some of the foods you find!
+Here are Traveling Spoon's top five markets to explore off the beaten path, and the hosts who can show you around.

 Originally built by the French during their rule over Hanoi, Dong Xuan abounds with kitchen supplies of every kind—from cleavers and knives of all shapes and sizes to barrels of beautiful Vietnamese foods like rice and chilis.
 For an insider visit, go with Hong who will take you on a hunt for the best produce to cook up (with a stop for some Vietnamese snacks).
 Shop for fresh catfish and local dill before returning to Hong’s home to enjoy her crispy, freshly-fried spring rolls and cha ca (Hanoian grilled fish will dill and turmeric).

 2. Şirinevler Pazarı Market (Istanbul, Turkey)Şirinevler Pazarı is a small local market in an off-the-tourist track neighborhood of Istanbul, and walking through the market feels like a discovery of a well-kept secret from tourists.
 Peruse the bountiful piles of fresh figs, spices and cooked Turkish treats.
 Nuray and Ipek are a mother and daughter who will wander the markets with you and then bring you into their home where they serve heavenly homemade baklava and traditional Turkish coffee.